Do you dream of studying in the Netherlands? Read on to learn about the application process, available courses, and costs involved.

 Keep reading to find out about:

-- Types of universities in the Netherlands
+- Higher education in the Netherlands

-- Dutch university fees and costs of studying in the Netherlands
+- Costs of studying in the Netherlands

-- Scholarships in the Netherlands
+- Funding available for studying in the Netherlands

 - How to apply to study in the Netherlands

 - Volunteering while studying in the Netherlands

 Thinking about studying in the Netherlands?
 Look no further than Radboud University.
 Based in Nijmegen, Radboud offers almost 50 English-taught bachelors and masters courses, ranging from AI and Spatial Planning to Linguistics and Theology.
 With free Dutch lessons for every student, Radboud University can help jumpstart your new life in the Netherlands.